Whenever spring hits, do you feel like you’re in a mad rush to get everything organized?

 You might find that some things will take time and money that you just don’t have or want to invest in right now.
 That’s okay.
 Just cross it off your list.

 Now that you have your lists cut down, it’s time to prioritize the tasks on the list in order.
 That way, you know what’s the most important things that need to get done compared to the things at the bottom of the list that you can probably do later.

 You’ll end up with a concrete list or plan that you can follow on your admin or errand day.

 Give it a try!
 Go through your Sunday Basket, do a big brain dump, and make a list of everything you want to get done.
 Then, set an admin or errand day and work like a trooper to get everything on that list done.

 If you decide to have your own errand or administrative day, I’d love to hear how you got on!
-Follow me on and for more great organizing tips.
-Don’t forget to share your photos with me by tagging me or using #organize365!
+Follow me on Instagram and join the Facebook group for more great organizing tips.
+Don’t forget to share your photos with me by tagging me @organize365 or using #organize365!